decentraland/documentation/content/creator/scenes/libraries/manage-dependencies.md

 **📔 Note**: The Visual Studio window must be at the root folder of the scene project.
 {{< /hint >}}

-2. Open the Decentraland Editor tab on Visual Studio.
+2. Open the Decentraland tab on Visual Studio.
 Note that the bottom section lists all of your project's currently installed dependencies.

 3. Click the `+` icon on the header of the **Dependencies** view.